nitasn/starry-knight/README.md

 # Starry Knight

-Starry-knight uses Newtonian physics to draw positions and velocities of stars.
+Starry Knight uses Newtonian physics to draw positions and velocities of stars.

 Features:
 * Add stars anywhere with whatever mass (and an initial velocity )